simone-coelho/decision-service/README.md

             }
         },
         "features": {
-            "description": "the details of a feature test", "props": {
+            "description": "Determines whether a feature test or rollout is enabled for a given user", "props": {
                 "feature_key": [
                     "string",